It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - With a bonus, "Human Again," in the Broadway show.

-- Every song from The Princess and the Frog counts except the obligatory "I Want" Song and Villain Song.
+- Every song from The Princess and the Frog counts except "Almost There" and "Friends on the Other Side".

 - "The Silly Song" from Snow White and the Seven Dwarfs, "Heigh-Ho" is another example.

 - "Give a Little Whistle" from Pinocchio.